rafaelcgama/scraper-api/wss_api/README.md

 ## Trade-offs and Assumptions

-### FastAPI vs Flask
+### Web Framework Choice

+**Decision:**
+Use FastAPI as the web framework for the API service.

 **Trade-off:**
-FastAPI introduces slightly more abstraction than Flask for a simple read-only API.
+FastAPI introduces slightly more abstraction compared to a minimal Flask setup.

 **Reason:**
-FastAPI provides:

-- Built-in request validation
-- Automatic OpenAPI documentation
-- Clear schema definitions via type hints
+The project instructions explicitly required the use of FastAPI.
+Beyond that requirement, FastAPI offers built-in request validation, automatic OpenAPI documentation, and clear schema definitions through type hints.

-These features improve clarity and correctness with minimal additional complexity, making FastAPI well suited for an interview exercise.
+These features improve correctness, self-documentation, and developer experience with minimal added complexity, making FastAPI a strong fit for a small, read-only API like this one.

 ---

 ### Synchronous Implementation

+**Decision:**
+Implement the API using synchronous request handling.

 **Trade-off:**
-The API uses synchronous I/O despite FastAPI supporting async endpoints.
+The API does not take advantage of FastAPI’s async capabilities.

 **Reason:**
 Reading a local Parquet file is CPU-bound and fast for moderate datasets.
-Using async would not provide meaningful performance benefits and would complicate the implementation.
+Using async would not provide meaningful performance benefits and would complicate the implementation unnecessarily.

-The design favors correctness and simplicity over premature optimization.
+The design favors simplicity and correctness over premature optimization.

 ---

 ### File-Based Data Source

+**Decision:**
+Serve data directly from a local Parquet file.

 **Trade-off:**
-The API reads from a local Parquet file instead of a database.
+The API does not use a database or caching layer.

 **Reason:**
-The dataset is produced by a batch scraper and is read-only.
+The dataset is produced by an on-demand scraper and is read-only.
-Parquet provides:

-- Efficient columnar storage
-- Fast load times
-- Minimal operational overhead
+Parquet offers efficient columnar storage, fast load times, and minimal operational overhead.

 Introducing a database would add unnecessary complexity for the given requirements.